lpsmith/configurator/README.markdown

 ##What is this?

-This is a massively breaking revision of the application interface of configurator.
+This is a massively breaking revision of the application interface of [configurator].
 The configuration file syntax is backward compatible, and mostly forward compatible as well.
 This fork is not (yet?) intended for widespread public consumption.
 Rather, this repo is being used as a stopgap measure in some of my own projects as well as a playground